akshay-kh/reload4u/README.md

 1. Make your changes in the `src/` directory
 2. Run `npm run dev` to build with file watching
-3. Reload the extension in Chrome:
+3. Reload the extension in your browser:
-   - Go to `chrome://extensions/`
+   - **Chrome**: Go to `chrome://extensions/` and click the refresh icon on your extension
-   - Click the refresh icon on your extension
+   - **Firefox**: Go to `about:debugging` → "This Firefox" and click "Reload" on your extension
 4. Test your changes

 ## Usage

-1. Click the extension icon in the Chrome toolbar
+1. Click the extension icon in the browser toolbar
 2. Use the popup interface to:
    - Start/stop auto-reload for the current tab
    - Adjust reload interval